 Jumana Manna (b.
 1987, Princeton, New Jersey) makes films and sculptures that explore the ways in which power— be it social, political, or interpersonal — interacts with the human body.
 Her sculptures take interest in the calcifications of national memory, as represented by the artifact – real or forged.
 They often resemble oversized parts of the human body, or architectural fragments, that combine crafted sculptures with discarded industrial objects.
 For the High Line, Manna presents Amulet II, a sculptural abstraction of a hand.

 Jon Rafman’s (b.
 1981, Montreal, Canada) videos and sculptures are comprised of images constantly swallowing one another, much in the way that we consume media ourselves every day.
-For the High Line, Rafman presents L’Avalée des avalés (The Swallower Swallowed), a sculpture which takes the form of a circle of autophagous animals including a dog, a whale, a lizard, and a human, looped into a speculative food chain.
+For the High Line, Rafman presents L’Avalée des avalés (The Swallower Swallowed), a sculpture that takes the form of a circle of autophagous animals including a dog, a whale, a lizard, and a human, looped into a speculative food chain.

-“Mutations” is supported, in part, by an award from the National Endowment for the Arts.
+Mutations is supported, in part, by an award from the National Endowment for the Arts.

 Major support for High Line Art comes from Donald R. Mullen, Jr. and The Brown Foundation, Inc. of Houston.
 Additional funding is provided by The Andy Warhol Foundation for the Visual Arts.
 High Line Art is supported, in part, with public funds from the New York City Department of Cultural Affairs in partnership with the New York City Council and from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.